dylmye/dylmye.github.io/_posts/2022-08-22-youtube-discord.md

 Let's manually set up the script.
 If you've followed the steps in the [Twitch guide](https://dylmye.me/2021/03/08/twitch-discord/) these will be familiar to you.

 ## Acknowledgements

+Much appreciation to the Ably team for creating [this very easy to understand guide](https://ably.com/topic/websub) to WebSub.

 Thanks to Kevin Cox for [this useful article](https://kevincox.ca/2021/12/16/youtube-websub/) about the YouTube feed.